canonical/checkbox/checkbox-ng/docs/author/provider-template.rst

     Lastly there is the ``manage.py`` script.
 It requires python3 to run.
-    It depends on the python3-plainbox Debian package (or just the PlainBox 0.5 upstream package) installed.
+    It depends on the python3-plainbox Debian package (or just the Plainbox 0.5 upstream package) installed.
 This script can automate and simplify a number of tasks that you will want to do as a test developer.